o-t-w/blog/src/content/blog/styling-scrollbars.md

 These pseudo-elements are not on a standards track, so won’t ever get implemented in Firefox.

 In 2018 the W3C published a scrollbars styling specification which introduced the `scrollbar-width` and `scrollbar-color` CSS properties.
 Firefox 64, released that same year, implemented both properties.
 As of [version 121](https://developer.chrome.com/blog/new-in-chrome-121#css-updates), Chrome browser also supports both properties.
-Safari have expressed a positive position on [`scrollbar-color`](https://github.com/WebKit/standards-positions/issues/134) and have supported `scrollbar-width` since [version 18.2](https://developer.apple.com/documentation/safari-release-notes/safari-18_2-release-notes).
+Safari has supported `scrollbar-color` since [version 26.2](https://developer.apple.com/documentation/safari-release-notes/safari-26_2-release-notes#CSS) and `scrollbar-width` since [version 18.2](https://developer.apple.com/documentation/safari-release-notes/safari-18_2-release-notes).

 The older non-standard approach allowed a great deal of control.
 You could even recreate Windows 95 style scrollbars for a retro look if you wanted to.
 The standardized CSS properties are much more limited in scope.